adilraja/GELAB/README.txt

 Running This Software: -

+Add the folder "GELAB/libGEMatlabWrapper", and all of its sub-folders, to your Matlab path.

 Once you have done that, you can simply run this software from the Matlab command line.
-Simply navigate to the libgeGA folder and run ge_main.m.
+Simply (navigate to the libgeGA folder and) run ge_main.m.
 The software should run.

 In order to run a full-fledged experiment, simply run: